ithaka/jaip-frontend-public-mirror/README.md

 ````

 ## Environment
 The `.env.example` file includes some values and notes that may be useful to place into a `.env` file.
+Note that when using a remote server for the API_URL, this will affect the application's environment.
+The `prod` API will use production data and return `prod` in the environment check that determines the URL of the login button.

 ## Project Setup